One woman’s prayer walk from Nasareth to Bethlehem without leaving Wales

-A Kington woman walked from Nasareth to Bethlehem in Wales, reflecting on a similar journey made in the Middle East over 2000 years ago.
+A Kington woman walked from Nasareth to Bethlehem in Wales, reflecting on a similar journey made in the Middle East more than 2,000 years ago.

-Wales – known for its beautiful scenery and its green and varied landscapes, but it’s not usually a great place for outdoor challenges in November.
+Wales is known for its beautiful scenery and its green and varied landscapes, but it’s not usually a great place for outdoor challenges in November.

 But freezing temperatures and the threat of driving rain did not put off one Kington woman.

-Lucy Mann pulled on her walking boots, outdoor jacket and lightweight tent and set out on an adventure to walk from Nasareth to Bethlehem, to reflect on a similar journey made by Jesus’ parents over 2000 years ago.
+Lucy Mann pulled on her walking boots, outdoor jacket and lightweight tent and set out on an adventure to walk from Nasareth to Bethlehem, to reflect on a similar journey made by Jesus’ parents more than 2,000 years ago.

-Nazareth in Israel has over 70,000 residents, mainly Arab of whom 69 per cent are Muslim and 31 per cent are Christian.
+Nazareth in Israel has more than 70,000 residents, mainly Arab, of whom 69 per cent are Muslim and 31 per cent are Christian.
 Nasareth in Gwynedd is a tiny hamlet with a post office that is indicated by a sign on the wall of a house.

 Bethlehem in Carmarthenshire has fewer than 200 residents, a number which is boosted by visitors in December, eager to get their postmarks from Bethlehem on their Christmas cards.